Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Peak flow.md

 ### **Hazard**: Over-Exertion

-**Description**: Fainting risk due to over-exertion.
+**Description**: Fainting risk due to over-exertion/hyperventilation.

 **Affected People**: Public

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 **Mitigation**: Keep an eye on people using the peak flow meter to ensure that they are not over-exerting themselves to this point.
+If child tries to breath too rapidly, tell child to slow down.
 Be aware of what participants might fall on in the event of fainting.
 Only allow them to try the exhaling through straws part if they are SITTING DOWN, and only let them do so for a few, gentle breaths.
 In case of accident, call a first aider.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3